 PART 900—COORDINATION OF FEDERAL AUTHORIZATIONS FOR ELECTRIC TRANSMISSION FACILITIES

 This part provides a process for the timely coordination of information needed for Federal authorizations for proposed electric transmission facilities pursuant to section 216(h) of the Federal Power Act (FPA) (16 U.S.C.
 824p(h)).
 This part seeks to ensure electric transmission projects are consistent with the nation's environmental laws, including laws that protect endangered and threatened species, critical habitats and historic properties.
-This part provides a framework called the Integrated Interagency Pre-Application (IIP) Process by which the U.S. Department of Energy (DOE) cooperates with applicable Federal and Non-Federal entities for the purpose of early coordination and information sharing for permitting and environmental reviews required under Federal law to site qualified electric transmission facilities prior to submission of required Federal request(s).
-The IIP Process provides for timely and focused pre-application meetings with key Federal and Non-Federal entities, as well as for early identification of potential siting constraints or opportunities, and seeks to promote thorough and consistent stakeholder outreach or engagement by a project proponent during its transmission line planning efforts.
-The IIP Process occurs before any application or request for authorization is submitted to Federal entities.
-This part improves the siting process by facilitating the early submission, compilation, and documentation of information needed for subsequent coordinated environmental review of a qualifying project or approved other project by Federal entities under the National Environmental Policy Act (NEPA) following the submission of an application or request for authorization.
-This part also provides an opportunity for Non-Federal entities to coordinate their non-Federal permitting and environmental reviews with the reviews of the Federal entities.
+This part provides a framework called the Integrated Interagency Pre-Application (IIP) process by which DOE cooperates with applicable Federal and non-Federal entities for the purpose of early coordination of information for permitting and environmental reviews required under Federal law to site qualified electric transmission facilities prior to submission of required Federal request(s).
+The IIP process provides for timely and focused pre-application meetings with key Federal and non-Federal entities, as well as for early identification of potential siting constraints or opportunities, and seeks to promote thorough and consistent stakeholder outreach by a project proponent during transmission line planning efforts.
+The IIP process occurs before any application or request for authorization is submitted to Federal entities.
+This part improves the siting process by facilitating the early submission, compilation, and documentation of information needed for subsequent coordinated, transparent environmental review of a Qualifying Project or approved Other Project by Federal entities under the National Environmental Policy Act (NEPA) following the submission of an application or request for authorization.
+This part also provides an opportunity for non-Federal entities to coordinate their non-Federal permitting and environmental reviews with that of the Federal entities.

 (i) The legal name of the requester; its principal place of business; whether the requester is an individual, partnership, corporation, or other entity; citations to the state laws under which the requester is organized or authorized; and the name, title, and mailing address of the person or persons to whom communications concerning the request for coordination are to be addressed;

-(iii) A list of all potential Federal entities involved in the proposed Other Project; and
+(iii) A list of all potential Federal entities; and

-(iv) A list of anticipated Non-Federal entities involved in the proposed Other Project, including any agency serial or docket numbers for pending applications.
+(iv) A list of anticipated non-Federal entities, including any agency serial or docket numbers for pending applications.

-(f) This part complements, and does not supplant, the Federal entities' pre-application procedures for a Federal authorization.
-Participation in the IIP Process does not guarantee issuance of any required Federal authorization for a proposed qualifying project or selection of the project proponent's proposed study corridors and proposed routes as a range of reasonable alternatives or the preferred alternative for NEPA purposes.
+(f) This part does not supplant but rather complements the Federal entities' pre-application procedures for a Federal authorization.
+Participation in the IIP Process does not guarantee issuance of any required Federal authorization for a proposed Qualifying Project or selection of the project proponent's proposed study corridors and proposed routes as a range of reasonable alternatives or the preferred alternative for NEPA purposes.

 As used in this part:

-Affected landowner means an owner of real property interests who is usually referenced in the most recent county or city tax records, and whose real property:
+Affected landowner means an owner of real property interests who is usually referenced in the most recent county or Start Printed Page 5390city tax records, and whose real property:

-(1) Is located within either 0.25 miles of a proposed study corridor or route of a qualifying project or at a minimum distance specified by state law, whichever is greater; or
+(1) Is located within either 0.25 miles of a proposed centerline of a Qualifying Project or at a minimum distance specified by state law, whichever is greater; or

 DOE means the United States Department of Energy.

-Early identification of project issues refers to an early and open stakeholder participation process carried out by a project proponent as a part of its project development activities to identify potential environmental issues Federal and Non-Federal entities' may consider for further study, issues of concern to the affected public and stakeholders, and potential project alternatives.
+Early identification of project issues refers to an early and open stakeholder participation process carried out by a project proponent to identify potential environmental issues Federal and non-Federal entities' may consider for further study, issues of concern to the affected public and stakeholders, and potential project alternatives.

 FPA means the Federal Power Act (16 U.S.C.
 791 through 828c).

-IIP process administrative file means the information assembled and maintained by DOE as the Lead section 216(h) Agency.
-The IIP Process Administrative File will include the IIP Initiation Request, which includes a Summary of Qualifying Project, Affected Environmental Resources and Impacts Summary, associated Maps, Geospatial Information and Data (provided in electronic format), and a Summary of Early Identification of Project Issues.
-The IIP Process Administrative File will also include IIP Meeting Summaries, an IIP Resources Report, and other documents, including but not limited to maps, publicly-available data, and other supporting documentation submitted by the project proponent as part of the IIP Process that inform the Federal entities.
+IIP Process Administrative File means the information assembled and maintained by DOE as the Lead 216(h) Agency and the NEPA Lead Agency for all Federal authorization decisions.
+The IIP Process Administrative File will include, without limitation, the IIP Initiation Request, which includes a summary of Qualifying Project, Affected Environmental Resources and Impacts summary, associated maps, geospatial information, and data (provided in electronic format), and a summary of Early Identification of Project Issues, IIP meeting summaries, and other documents, including but not limited to maps, publicly-available data, and other supporting documentation submitted by the project proponent as part of the IIP Process, and that inform the Federal entities.

-IIP resources report means the resource summary information provided by the project proponent as a part of the IIP Process that meets the content requirements pursuant to § 900.4 of this part.
-The IIP Resource Report contains the environmental information used by a project proponent to plan a qualifying project.
+IIP Resource Report means the resource summary information provided by the Project Proponent as a part of the IIP process that meets the content requirements pursuant to § 900.4.
+The IIP Resource Report contains the environmental information used by a Project Proponent to plan a Qualifying Project.